.NET MAUI Barcodes using Fonts

 .NET MAUI - .NET Multi-platform App UI

 .NET MAUI is a cross-platform framework for creating native mobile and desktop apps that can run on Android, iOS, macOS, and Windows from a single shared codebase of C# and XAML.
-The single codebase reduces effort for maintaining apps on different platforms and enables organizations to save costs on development.
-At the same time, it enables developers with existing .NET codes and libraries to expand beyond the Windows platform into mobile platforms with the same skills set.
+The single codebase reduces the effort for maintaining apps on different platforms and enables organizations to save costs on development.
+At the same time, it enables developers with existing .NET codes and libraries to expand beyond the Windows platform into mobile platforms with the same skill set.

 .NET MAUI Barcodes using Fonts